-PRACTICE TEST
+PRACTICE TEST QUESTIONS

-Candidates interested in preparing for the DAT may utilize practice questions available at ADA.org/dat.
+Candidates interested in preparing for the DAT may utilize practice questions available at ADA.org/DAT.
 All practice questions are copyrighted.

 The intent of practice test questions is to help candidates understand the types of questions that will be asked on the examination.
-Candidates are cautioned not to limit preparation for the examination to the review of practice questions.
+The practice questions are not intended to provide an indication of how candidates will perform on the DAT.
+Candidates are cautioned not to limit their preparation for the examination to the review of practice questions.